 So, do you put the home up for sale and move out, or upgrade and settle in for the long haul?

-To answer that question, you’ll have to think about your emotional attachment to the house, whether renovating will bring a good return on your investment and whether you can afford to buy a replacement home.
-These and other factors will help you make your choice.
+To answer that question, you’ll have to think about your emotional attachment to the house, whether renovating will bring a good return on your investment, the shape of the local real estate market and whether you can afford to buy a replacement home.

 1. Is your home in your heart?

 Your emotions will have a lot of say in whether you stay or go.

 “Think honestly about your relationship with your neighbors and how you feel about your location and the surrounding area,” says Fred Wilson, a principal with Morgante-Wilson Architects in Evanston, Illinois.
 “If you have a strong connection to the neighborhood and emotional ties to your home, renovating may be the right answer.”

 2. How will you pay for remodeling?

 Realistic budget planning is critical when deciding whether to make your current home work or look for another one.
 “A lot of homeowners don’t know exactly what they want,” says Prashanth Pathy, a real estate broker with Compass in Chicago.
 “Say they have $50,000 and the contractor says he can do it for that.
 But then their wishes change, they want different materials, it doesn’t come out as they imagined — and that’s where the budget gets blown up.”

 According to HomeAdvisor, the cost of home renovations in 2022 can range between $17,942-$78,263 for an average of $48,002 — though of course there’s enormous variation, depending on what you’re doing and how you’re doing it (DIY vs a professional contractor).
 For example, remodeling a bathroom typically costs anywhere from $3,000 to $25,000.
 Upgdrading your kitchen may cost anywhere from $5,000 to $65,000.